Florida Medicaid Planning Attorney - Orlando & Winter Park

 Finding ways to help families pay for long-term care is an important goal for any Medicaid Planning attorney.
 The median cost of a private room in a Florida nursing home in 2023 is $10,213, according to the Genworth Cost of Care Survey.
 Semi-private rooms are not much better at $9,181.

 Very few Orlando seniors – or their families – can manage this kind of expense.
-But with people today living longer than ever before, long-term care has become a necessity for many.
-And as the baby boomer generation continues to age, more and more families will face this issue in the coming years.
+But with people today living longer than ever before, long-term care at home or in an assisted living facility has become a necessity for many.
+As the baby boomer generation continues to age, more and more families will face this issue in the coming years.

 At the Flammia Elder Law Firm, we understand this problem all too well, and if you contact us, we can help.
-We have worked with families struggling to find money, so their loved ones can receive the care they need without emptying savings or retirement accounts to cover the cost.
+As Orlando Medicaid attorneys with decades of legal experience, we have worked with families struggling to find money so their loved ones can receive the care they need without emptying savings or retirement accounts to cover the cost.
 But it does not have to be this way.
 There is another option: you can plan to qualify for Medicaid.

 Client Review